THE STORY OF

 the introduction of Cabel T-B's first "top ten", which would be done for

-years to come.
-Unfortunately, the music used is from another radio
+many years to come.
+Unfortunately, the music used is from another

-station and a few pathetic sound clips.
-Some of this recording is
+radio station and a few silly sound clips. *Parts of this recording

 Overall, it went well as this was

-one of very few recordings that Dino and Kelly worked good together.
+one of very few recordings that Dino and Kelly worked good together on.

 As of this recording, Cabel T-B is now officially born as a radio station!